Exploring Amsterdam: A Guide from Amsterdam Centraal to Anne Frank House

 1. Getting to Amsterdam Centraal

 - From Amsterdam Airport Schiphol: Take a direct train to Amsterdam Centraal.
-Trains run frequently and the journey takes approximately 15 minutes.
+Buses are available very often and the trip will take about fifteen minutes.

 2. Exploring Amsterdam Centraal